 Fibre cement is resistant to water and termite damage as well as rotting and warping.
 As a durable alternative to timber cladding, fibre cement offers the same streamlined appearance without requiring regular upkeep, and without the susceptibility to heat and moisture damage.

 Professional builders, designers and homeowners alike love that it’s fuss-free and low maintenance, as well as being a breeze to work with.
 Stepped shiplap on the long edges of Axon Cladding™ means quick and easy installation, while the pre-primed sheets make paint application simple and long-lasting.

 Fibre cement is a popular choice for external cladding due to its resilience against the elements, in particular warping and rotting from heat and moisture.
 It is these qualities that make it ideal to use in wet areas such as kitchens, bathrooms, laundries and other wet areas.

 While tiling is a versatile option for wet areas, it does require regular maintenance to keep it looking its best and ensure the grout doesn’t collect dirt and mould.
 If you’re concerned about the upkeep of tiled walls, fibre cement cladding might be the best option for your home and lifestyle.
-Choosing fibre cement for your wet areas also means maximising space – because Axon Cladding and other fibre cement cladding options are thinner and more streamlined than traditional construction methods, every bit of internal floor area can be utilised.
+Choosing fibre cement for your laundry, kitchen or powder room also means maximising space – because Axon Cladding and other fibre cement cladding options are thinner and more streamlined than traditional construction methods, every bit of internal floor area can be utilised.